-The Computer Chronicles was a television show about computers which aired from 1982 to 2002 on PBS stations in the United States.
-Back in 1991, the Computer Chronicles devoted an episode to Radio Shack computers.
+Computer Chronicles was a television show about computers which aired from 1982 to 2002 on PBS stations in the United States.
+Back in 1991, Computer Chronicles devoted an episode to Radio Shack computers.
 Tandy was still manufacturing computers at the time, and most of the show was about their current computers.

-But at the start of the show, Stewart Cheifet, the long-time host of the Computer Chronicles, showed off his first computer: a Model I that he bought in 1978.
+But at the start of the show, Stewart Cheifet, the long-time host of Computer Chronicles, showed off his first computer: a Model I that he bought in 1978.

 Devil’s Tower was written by John Olsen and released by Fantastic Software in 1982.